Do your sheets smell like your sweaty workout gear – even after you wash them?

 A little sweat over a long period of time adds up to a lot of sweat!

 Now add up the number of days that you used those sheets between washings.
-And those days when you went to bed “not so fresh” and covered in grime, well all of that was absorbed by your sheets too!
+And those days when you went to bed “not so fresh” and covered in grime, well your sheets absorbed all of that too!

 Is it starting to make sense now?

-Your sheets are just as sweaty and smelly as your gym clothes – so they need to be washed by a detergent that is meant for gym clothes!
+Your sheets are just as sweaty and smelly as your gym clothes – so they need a detergent that is meant for gym clothes!

 Why that sweat smell doesn’t always come out

-This combination can be lessened in hot water, but many sheets need to be washed in cold water – which is where the root of the problem is.
+Hot water helps, but you wash many of your sheets and fabrics in cold water – which is where the root of the problem is.

-In order to achieve the higher thread counts that people love, the fabric needs to be knit with a tight weave.
+The higher thread count fabrics that people love have a tight weave.
 The more threads a sheet maker squeezes into a square inch of fabric, the higher the thread count.

 And while this tight weave is more marketable, and (sometimes) softer to the touch, it also creates a few challenges in the washing machine.